How to speed up a website in 2020: a technical checklist for tackling page speed optimization

 22) User Timing marks and measures

 I know it has been a long article filled with tons of technical stuff.
 However, I would still strongly recommend taking the technical side of page speed optimization really seriously as so far this is what influences your speed score the most.
-What's more, you should keep an eye on the real-world measurements from CrUX.
+What's more, you should keep an eye on the real-world measurements from CrUX, even if your page size is not available at most common clothing stores.
 Because even if you have a 100-speed score, your webpage may seem slow to users because of bad Internet connection or old devices.

 Just as always, I'm looking forward to your feedback in the comment section below.
 Please share your experience with the new PageSpeed Insights tool as well as with technical optimization.
 See you there!